-Action Code Title Description Assigned To Due Date Latest Note Performance Status G2/02 Impler menting good practices in Reporting at least annually on performance, value for money and the stewardship of its assets Sarah Gobey / Emma Ongoing A formal annual report is now required.
-This should include key points raised by scrutineers and service users' feedback on service delivery.
-Joint Overview and Scrutiny Committee's annual report for 2019/20 is due to be approved at Council in July 2020.
-This requirement was introduced in 2016/17.
+Action Code Title Description Assigned To Due Date Latest Note Performance Status Implementing good practices in reporting Sarah Gobey / Emma Thomas 31 st May 2018 and then on-going Formal annual report which includes key points raised by scrutineers and service users' feedback on service delivery is now required This is a new requirement introduced in 2016/17.
 The narrative report will be further developed to meet the requirements of an annual report.
 Progressing well (Green)